-Term Definition

-Office of Administrative Hearings (OAH) The office that conducts eligibility hearings

-on behalf of the AHCCCS Administration.
+Term Definition U () The office that conducts eligibility hearings on behalf of the AHCCCS Administration.

-The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA). · A request that the appeal be rescheduled until a later date.
+The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA).
+A request that the appeal be rescheduled until a later date.